Parks & Urban Forestry

 The parks system includes more than 800 acres of parkland and facilities serving various interests from sailing, surfing, tennis, league sports, skateboard parks, playgrounds and picnic areas.

-Click here for A Map of 35+ Great Parks and Recreation Facilities to visit in the City of Ventura.
+Print out a pdf of the map above: A Map of 45 Great Parks and Recreation Facilities to visit in the City of Ventura.

 Click here for a Parks Reservation Application and the Parks Use Policy.

 For more information contact: Parks Reservation Office @ 805-652-4550